s19835/daily-email-report/README.md

 Step 2: Write the JavaScript Script

-- Here's an example script using Node.js and Nodemailer to send an email with an attachment:

 Step 3: Schedule the Script

 - You can use cron on Unix-based systems or Task Scheduler on Windows, similar to the Python example.